veryaustin/veryaustin-2019-website/src/content/work/tool-tiles.md

 repo: "https://github.com/veryaustin/tool-tiles"
 order: 6
 ---
-Entering the second iteration of a tiled theme for my personal website, I built an NPM package of React Components to be re-used in other projects.
-Having never published to the NPM registry, this was an opportunity to put something out there for the community.
+With the 2019 edition of this website, came a second iteration consecutive design containing tiles.
+It only felt right to finally build an NPM package of React Components to I can reuse in other projects.
+Having never published to the NPM registry, this also was an opportunity to put something out there for the community.
 Tool Tiles is built using React, Styled Components & Sass, it renders a wide range of tool icons & tiles as SVG's.
 This project includes Storybook to interact with all of the included components.
 Please read more about it's development in my post about the [2019 version](/writing/2019-veryaustin-website/) of this website.

 <resource-link to="https://www.npmjs.com/package/@veryaustin/tool-tiles" external={true}>Visit Site</resource-link>
 <resource-link to="https://github.com/veryaustin/tool-tiles" external={true}>Visit Repository</resource-link>